sahithyandev/s3/src/content/docs/operating-systems/01-introduction.md

 next: true
 ---

 A program that acts as an intermediary between a user of a computer and the computer hardware.
 Works as a resource allocator.
+Provides an interface for application software to work.
+Manages processes, memory, files, and devices.

 ### System programs

 Ships with an OS, but not part of the kernal.

+### Dual-mode

+The operating system runs on either kernal or user mode.
+Can be switched programmatically.
+Mode bit provided by the hardware is used to store the mode.

 ### System call